kedacore/keda/CREATE-NEW-SCALER.md

 In order to developer a scaler, a developer should do the following:
 1. Download KEDA's code
 2. Define the main pieces of data that you expect the user to supply so the scaler runs properly.
-For example, if your scaler needs to connect to an external source based on a connection string, you expect the user to supply this connection string in the confguration within the ScaledObject under `trigger`.
+For example, if your scaler needs to connect to an external source based on a connection string, you expect the user to supply this connection string in the configuration within the ScaledObject under `trigger`.
 This data will be passed to your constructing function as map[string]string.
 2. Create the new scaler struct under the `pkg/scalers` folder.
 3. Implement the methods above
 4. Create a constructor according to the above.